-Our mean average gender pay gap is 10.9%, which remains well below the national average gender pay gap within the educational sector of 19.7%.
-Male employees make up 26.2% (an increase of 5% over the last year) of higher paid jobs and female employees are 73.8%.
+Our mean average gender pay gap is 10.0%, which remains well below the national average gender pay gap within the educational sector of 19.7%.

 TMET is proud that it continues to go against the national trend where women are less likely to be promoted.
 Such statistical analysis provides even greater confidence in conjunction with TMET policies where it is proven that pay decisions are gender neutral; are open; are fair; and are transparent.
 TMET is an equal pay employer, having regard to equal pay legislation and adhering to an equal pay practice.